-In July of 2017, the first phase of Swami’s medical mission in Batticaloa, Sri Lanka, was inaugurated.
-It is named the Sri Sathya Sai Karuna Nilayam Medical Center, the “Home of Compassion” built on a 56-acre property.
+In July of 2017, the first phase of the medical mission in Batticaloa, Sri Lanka, was inaugurated.
+It is named the Sri Sathya Sai Karuna Nilayam Medical Centre, the “Home of Compassion” built on a 56-acre property.
 Phase one was the launch of the outpatient services.

-Since August 20, 2017 over 13 thousand patients from 27 villages and 3 districts have been seen at the Sri Sathya Sai Karuna Nilayam Outpatient Clinic.
-As with all of Swami’s facilities, all treatment and medicine are completely free of cost.
-Since January 14th, 2020 a nutritious hot meal is provided to all our patients and also extend to the elderly (over 65’s) and children every day in the local villages.
+Since 2017 over 20,000 patients from 27 villages and 3 districts have been seen at the Sri Sathya Sai Karuna Nilayam Outpatient Clinic.
+All treatment and medicine are completely free of cost.
+Since January 14th, 2020 a nutritious hot meal is provided to all our patients and also to the elderly and children every day in the local villages.
 In 2022, over 25,000 meals were distributed.

-The medical center has sent children needing surgery for existing congenital heart disease conditions to the Sanjeevani system of hospitals in India.
-This life-saving process is being done in collaboration with the Rotary Club and in collaboration with several corporates in Sri Lanka through their social responsibility programs.
-We plan on having the necessary facilities and staff to conduct those surgeries in Sri Lank in the near future.
+The medical centre was sending children needing surgery for existing congenital heart disease conditions to the Sanjeevani system of hospitals in India.
+This life-saving process was being done in collaboration with the Rotary Club and in collaboration with several corporates in Sri Lanka through their social responsibility programs.

 Since the opening of the hospital, teams of surgeons and their staff from across the globe have performed many pediatric cardiac consultations and successful heart operations on children from disadvantaged backgrounds.
 This hospital will serve as a beacon of hope for desperate mothers and fathers with sick children whose economic status removes private hospitals as an option, forcing them to settle for waiting lists at government hospitals for surgery.